zixipay/zixipay.github.io/api-activation.md

 * Login to your ZixiPay Wallet at [https://zixipay.com/login](https://zixipay.com/login)
 * Go to the ```Settings``` menu.
 * Find your ```User ID``` right below the balances, User ID is mandatory in all endpoints calls as ```uid``` parameter.
 * Set the ```API Access Authorized IP``` and save the Settings.
 This is the IP address your API calls are going to be made from and is mandatory.
+A maximum of 3 different IPs can be entered.
 Endpoint calls will be rejected if no Authorized IP is set or the IP address doesn't match.
 * Enable your wallet's 2FA (Two Factor Authentication) if it has not been enabled before.
 API Access will not be activated unless your wallets's 2FA is enabled.
 * Click on ```Generate New API Access Key``` to generate a new API Key.
 * Click on ```Show API Access Key``` to get your API Key.